mpy-dev/micropython-decimal-number/README.md

 print(r2)                       # 1.414213562373095048801688724209
 DecimalNumber.set_scale(10)     # Sets the scale = 10
 print(r2)                       # 1.414213562373095048801688724209
-                                # Chaging the scale does not affect a number
+                                # Changing the scale does not modify a number
                                 # unless an operation is made with it, like,
                                 # for example, the unary + operator:
 print(+r2)                      # 1.4142135624